rayshow/hellogit/readme.txt

 hello,git
 git is a free soft
 git test, change twice
 created a new branch is quick
+add new branch